codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 We select "Ruby on Rails" as our framework.
 This prepopulates the setup commands and the test commands for us.

-On my computer I use Ruby 2.0.0 for our application. [enter `rvm list` in Terminal]
+I want to use the same Ruby version on the Codeship as on my computer.
+When I type `rvm list` in the Terminal, I find out that I use `ruby 2.0.0-p195`.
+So I just copy my Ruby version into the `rvm use` statement.

 ![Ruby Version.Png](../../screenshots/ruby-version.png.png)